lukecui95/JavaScript/README.md

     }
 </style>
 ```
-The codes above enable that when we get an error, it will be red.
-When we are correct, it will be blue.
+The codes above enable that when we get an error message, it will be red.
+When we get a correct message, it will be blue.

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**

 I know it's a regular expression.
 And I tested `/^[a-zA-Z]+$/` in the website (https://regexr.com/).

 I found that this regular expression is useful when the multiline mode is enabled.
 It will match only a single word.
-In another word, it won't match anything, if we have more than one word or even a word followed by a blank space in our inputs.
+In another word, it won't match anything, if we have more than one word or even a word followed by a blank space in our input.

 It's used to determine whether the input is valid or not.
 If the input is valid, we get the blue text.
 Otherwise, we get the red error.